NDCLab/readAloud-valence-dataset/derivatives/preprocessed/readme.md

 In addition, this folder contains automated outputs from the various preprocessing scripts in the "code" folder, and the scored version of questionnaire data from the "instruments" script.

 **Note:** This folder is explicitly untracked in this repo's .gitignore file.
+For publicly available data, please see the main repository readme.